leungarthur/leungarthur.github.io-old/_posts/2023-03-04-licor-script.md

 title:  "A simple script for reading LI-6400 data files into an R dataframe"
 ---

 The LI-6400XT is the one of the most common gas exchange instruments for studying photosynthesis.
-However, given its age, the files that it outputs is not so friendly with common languages for data analysis.
+However, the format of the files that it outputs is not so friendly with common languages for data analysis.

 It was time-consuming for me to do the following in Excel:
 1. Take the columns of data that I'm interested in, e.g., the "Photo" column with CO<sub>2</sub> assimilation rate values.